plut0n0tf0und/Book_a_doctor_appointment_using_MERN/README.md

-# Scenario-Based Case Study: Booking an Appointment with a Doctor
+# Booking an Appointment with a Doctor

 This document outlines the flow of the "Book a Doctor" application, which allows users to register, browse doctors, book appointments, and manage healthcare consultations.
 Below is a detailed step-by-step walkthrough of the process.